How to find what you love in life

 Once you’ve identified what it is, start ‘doing’.
 Practice and see if you like it.
 Hone it.
 Work at it.
 Then find out how other people did it.
 Julie Deane OBE (founder of The Cambridge Satchel Company) set up her business with just £600, for example.
 She taught herself how to code and created her logo herself in just thirty minutes.
 It’s about not letting obstacles get in the way as Kanya King CBE (founder of the MOBO Awards) proves when she talks about how she turns a no into a yes; by refusing to settle.

-Once you’ve rediscovered your electricity, and the joyful energy that can drive you if you let it, don’t let anything stand in your way.
-If we each have an average of just 29,000 days on the planet, let’s use them wisely.
-After all, the photographer, author, musician, film director and social justice seeker Gordon Parks didn’t just fall into what he did or all the incredible things he accomplished.
+Once you’ve rediscovered your electricity, and the joyful energy that can drive you, don’t let anything stand in your way.
+After all, Gordon Parks didn’t just fall into what he did or all the incredible things he accomplished.
 When asked about his enthusiasm for these things, he said, “How do you get it?
 You act enthusiastic until you make it a habit.”
 That’s how you find what you love.